JDoelger/InfluenzaFitnessInference/notes/notes.md

 [x] test simulation and analysis on small example (on my pc)

-[ ] write basic code for simulation postprocessing and analysis
+[x] write basic code for simulation postprocessing and analysis

 [x] add weights x(Si, t) into inference (features and response) and think more about correct linear regression (normalization etc.)
 - book by Hastie et al. 2009, p.
 45
 - tried different inference but previous methods without strain weighting gives best results

+[ ] implement reproducible simulation and analysis pipeline, using pypet mainly (only) for parameter sweep

 [ ] plan for figures/sections for paper to better decide, how I do different analyses and what is missing